gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT1 (Optional) - Specify the encoding of public keys, of 'client\_cred', and of 'pub\_keys' if COSE_Keys are not used: no.

-* OPT2 (Optional) - Specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' and 'pub_key_enc' are not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.
+* OPT2 (Optional) - Specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.

 * OPT3 (Optional) - Specify the encoding of 'pub_keys_repos' if the default is not used: no.